Who made the film?

-We are thrilled to have partnered with the Space Telescope Science Institute and 59 Productions for the Deep Field project.
-The amazing team of scientists, engineers and artists will be creating the final Deep Field film.
+An incredible team of scientists, engineers asnd artists at the Space Telescope Science Institute and 59 Productions made the Deep Field film.
 Produced by John Powell, the soundtrack has been recorded with the Royal Philharmonic Orchestra, the Eric Whitacre Singers and Virtual Choir 5.

 “Deep Field: The Impossible Magnitude of our Universe” is available to watch on YouTube